cvivek98/chinmay-vivek-portfolio/part-two.md

 ## Interview findings

 1. What stood out after going through the whole story?
 Any specific emotions that sparked as you went through it?
-<br>Interviewee A: Being a part of a minority group, I could connect to your story.
+<br>**Interviewee A**: Being a part of a minority group, I could connect to your story.
 I was sad to know that even in grave situations like the pandemic, there was rampant distress and discrimination.
-<br>Interviewee B: Perhaps with more pictures of facial expressions, I would have felt more emotional.
+<br>**Interviewee B**: Perhaps with more pictures of facial expressions, I would have felt more emotional.
-<br>Interviewee C:
+<br>**Interviewee C**:

 2. How effectively does the story highlight the unique mental health challenges faced by minority communities during the COVID-19 pandemic?
 Are there specific examples or narratives that resonated with you?
-<br>Interviewee A: The sections are very specific, and highlight various aspects that sum up the mental health challenges faced by minority communities.
+<br>**Interviewee A**: The sections are very specific, and highlight various aspects that sum up the mental health challenges faced by minority communities.
-<br>Interviewee B: I liked the graph with green colors that highlighted the important of engage with other people.
+<br>**Interviewee B**: I liked the graph with green colors that highlighted the important of engage with other people.
 Deployed by ethnicity.
 Perhaps, you cold join that view with a picture of two people from different races, talking.
-<br>Interviewee C:
+<br>**Interviewee C**:

 3. How did you perceive the flow of the story?
 Did it effectively convey the message and engage with you throughout?
 <br>Interviewee A: The story was well structured, with a smooth flow.
 I would have loved the blue color for the bar graphs.
 Also, I had to wait till the end to know the reasons for the various challenges.
-<br>Interviewee B: Yes
+<br>**Interviewee B**: Yes
-<br>Interviewee C:
+<br>**Interviewee C**:

 4. Were there any data visualizations or infographics in the story that effectively communicated the magnitude of mental health disparities among minority groups?
-<br>Interviewee A: All your visualizations were clear and concise and contrasted the magnitude of people from different minority communities.
+<br>**Interviewee A**: All your visualizations were clear and concise and contrasted the magnitude of people from different minority communities.
 I believe real images and graphs would attract more attention from policymakers.
-<br>Interviewee B: I really like the  the graph with green colors that highlighted the important of engage with other people... also the one with the death count.
+<br>**Interviewee B**: I really like the  the graph with green colors that highlighted the important of engage with other people... also the one with the death count.

 In the graph "Psychological Distress" there is a rating with values from 6 to 9.6, but you don't clarify what does it mean?
 I also don't understand the Average Perceived Discrimination rates, from 10.5 to 17.7